 * Economic crisis seen as biggest risk to stability since war

-The crisis is widely seen as the biggest risk to Lebanon's stability since the end of the 1975-90 civil war.
+The crisis is seen as the biggest risk to Lebanon's stability since the end of the 1975-90 civil war.